5 Tips to Make Your Writing Conversational | Boost Your Engagement

 Using a conversational – even passionate! – voice in your writing will naturally draw your reader in with its appeal and make you seem approachable.
 This increases the chance that your audience will connect with your message, as they'll feel like you're speaking directly to them on a personal level.
 It's an opportunity to build relatability and trust quickly.

 Once you've sparked emotion, it's more likely they'll continue reading.
 And that means your message is getting through, they're actively "hearing" your value proposition, and you're one step closer to getting them to take the action you desire.

 Ready to give it a go?

-Whether B2B, B2C (or R&B, wink wink), try out your new easy-breezy writing style to start engaging with your readers and ensuring your message gets through.
+Whether B2B or B2C (or R&B, wink wink), try out your new easy-breezy writing style to engage with your readers and ensure your message gets through.
 For effective content marketing, use these methods to find your conversational voice – and listen to it!
 Read what you've written out loud to see if it flows naturally.
 Once you've got it down, you'll see higher engagement with your content and, ultimately, more conversions.